Exebit18/Exebit18.github.io/_posts/2017-10-18-Monte-Carlo.md

 category: ['Python One Liners', 'Monte Carlo']
 ---

+This blogpost provides a way to calculate the approximate value of pi using the Monte Carlo method.

 ![The area of the disk]({{"/images/area_circle.jpg"}}) ![Inscribed circle in the square]({{"/images/inscribed_circle.jpg"}})

 The fraction of area of circle by the area of square multiplied by four gives the value of 'π'.